 The limestone scenery of the Yorkshire Dales hides a stunning network of natural caverns and geological wonders which can only be fully appreciated by heading underground.
 Leck Fell boasts more than 40 miles of caves and tunnels, making it one of the longest caving networks in the country, while the famous Gaping Gill pothole near to Ingleborough offers a challenging route for even the most expert of cavers, with a cathedral chamber and crashing waterfall making it well worth the trip.

-Brought to you by Activity Superstore, the leaders in Gift Experiences in the UK.
+The guest post was brought to you by Activitysuperstore.com, the leaders in Gift Experiences in the UK.